anthonynamnam/brainstation_capstone/README.md

 ### :white_check_mark: Feature Selection <a class="anchor" id="select"></a>
 - Prinicipal Component Analysis
-    - Not useful to improve model performance in our dataset
+    - We have tested PCA with 90% and 95% variance explained.
+But PCA is not useful to improve model performance in our dataset.

 ### :white_check_mark: Model Deployment & User Interface Development<a class="anchor" id="deploy"></a>